 Third, slice the salad vegetables and herbs.
 Add them to a mixing bowl with the olives, fresh quinoa sprouts, a little of the dressing and mix together gently with a spoon.

 Lastly, remove the ice cube tray from the freezer.
 Pop the cheese cubes onto a plate and slice a few into smaller pieces.
 Divide the salad across two plates.
 Sprinkle some cheese and microgreens over each of them to serve.

 Place the cashew cheese ingredients into a food processor.

 Blend until smooth.

 Scrape into an ice cube tray and freeze for 30 minutes.

 Shake up a quick salad dressing.

-Slice the salad ingredients, add them to a mixing bowl with the quinoa, olives, and some dressing, and mix with a spoon.
+Slice the salad ingredients, add them to a mixing bowl with the fresh quinoa sprouts, olives, and some dressing, and mix with a spoon.

 Divide the quinoa salad onto 2 plates, top with a few sliced pieces of the cashew cheese.
 Garnish with microgreens to serve.

-- Quinoa Sprouts - instead of fresh raw quinoa sprouts, make cauliflower rice.
-If you prefer, use regular quinoa and cook it as per the packet instructions.
+- Quinoa Sprouts - instead of fresh raw quinoa sprouts, you could use cauliflower rice.
+If you prefer, use regular quinoa ensuring that it has been cooked thoroughly, as per the packet instructions.